 - Tell your nurse right away if any part of your body seems to be getting red or swollen.

-- If you're given breathing exercises to do in your room—like deep breathing or using a spirometer—be sure to do them as you're told.
+If you're given breathing exercises to do in your room—like deep breathing or using a spirometer—be sure to do them as you're told.
 This helps prevent lung infection.

-- Keep a box of disinfectant wipes on your bedside table, and regularly wipe your bed rails, the TV remote control, the phone, your call button, doorknobs, tabletops, and other surfaces.
+Regularly wipe your bed rails, the TV remote control, the phone, your call button, doorknobs, tabletops, and other surfaces.

-- The more visitors you have, the more germs will be brought into your room.
+The more visitors you have, the more germs will be brought into your room.
 Depending on the reason you're in the hospital, you may want to ask most friends to show their concern by calling or emailing you instead of visiting you.